 Your temperament is your general approach to life: calm or excitable, orderly or free-spirited.
 Temperament and basic personality traits tend to be set, and don’t change much, but you can change your attitudes—and make a real change in your life.

 The resume words listed above describe some traits employers love.
-On the other hand, no employer wants to hire someone who is lazy, uncooperative, inefficient, disorganized, dishonest, irresponsible, or late all the time.
+On the other hand, no employer wants to hire someone who is lazy, uncooperative, unfriendly, inefficient, disorganized, dishonest, irresponsible, impatient, or late all the time.

 We enjoy being around people who are generous, kind, and cheerful, not selfish and stingy (unwilling to spend money or share with others) or always in a bad mood.